bloxstreet/support/hr-information/group-shouts.md

 ```
 (TRAINING) | Hosted by (username) | The training session has now concluded.
 Congratulations to everyone who passed!
 Why not head down to the store and celebrate?
 (APPLY) | Interested in working at our establishment?
 Visit the Quiz Center.
 ```

+**You may add appropriate emojis to the group shouts and in-store announcements.**